centralnicgroup-opensource/rtldev-middleware-go-sdk/README.md

 Then reload the profile configuration by `source ~/.profile`.

-### Using govendor
+### Using go modules

-Use [govendor](https://github.com/kardianos/govendor) for the dependency installation by `govendor fetch -tree github.com/hexonet/go-sdk@<tag id>` where *tag id* corresponds to a [release version tag](https://github.com/hexonet/go-sdk/releases).
-You can update this dependency later on by `govendor sync github.com/hexonet/go-sdk@<new tag id>`.
-The dependencies will be installed in your project's subfolder "vendor".
+Use [go modules](https://blog.golang.org/using-go-modules) for the dependency installation by e.g. `go build .` in your app.
+You can update this dependency later on by `go get -u ./... && go mod tidy`.
 Import the module in your project as shown in the examples below.

-For more details on govendor, please read the [CheatSheet](https://github.com/kardianos/govendor/wiki/Govendor-CheatSheet) and also the [developer guide](https://github.com/kardianos/govendor/blob/master/doc/dev-guide.md).

 ### High Performance Proxy Setup